MLHale/GenCyber-web-content/README.md

-# GenCyber-web-content
+# GenCyber Camp @ The University of Nebraska at Omaha
-These files are intended to provide step-by-step self paced tutorials to teachers seeking to learn about cybersecurity first principles as part of the UNO Gencyber camp
+Files in this repo are intended to provide step-by-step self paced tutorials to teachers seeking to learn about cybersecurity first principles as part of the UNO Gencyber camp.

-# Live preview of current versions
+# Camp Study Resources
-Each step-by-step tutorial is specified by day and hosted at the following urls:
+Each step-by-step tutorial is specified by day and hosted at the linked urls:

 #### Day1: Development Environment and Client-side App Creation
 1. [Virtualization Primer](./day1/virtualization-primer.md)